OHI-Science/ohimanual/3_conduct_manual/file_system.md

 When conducting your assessment, you can rename your scenario folder to reflect the subcountry regions in your study area and year the assessment was completed.
 For example, `province2015` would indicate the assessment was conducted for coastal provinces in the year 2015.

-Once you complete your assessment with the `subcountry2014` (or equivalent) scenario, further assessments can be done simply by copying the `subcountry2014` folder and renaming it.
-This can be done for future assessments, for example `subcountry2016` or `subcountry2018`, which eventually would enable you to track changes in ocean health over time.
-You can also copy scenario folders to explore different policy and management scenarios, for example `subcountry2014_policy1`.
+Once you complete your assessment with the `assessmentYEAR` (or equivalent) scenario, further assessments can be done simply by copying the `assessmentYEAR` folder and renaming it.
+This can be done for future assessments, for example `assessment2016` or `assessment2018`, which eventually would enable you to track changes in ocean health over time.
+You can also copy scenario folders to explore different policy and management scenarios, for example `assessmentYEAR_policy1`.

-This figure illustrates the files contained within the assessment repository's `subcountry2014` scenario folder, and in which step of the Toolbox workflow they are associated with.
+This figure illustrates the files contained within the assessment repository's `assessmentYEAR` scenario folder, and in which step of the Toolbox workflow they are associated with.
 Important files are either *.csv* text files or *.R* script files.
-Files are organized into different folders within the `subcountry2014` folder, and you will modify some of these files while leaving others as they are.
+Files are organized into different folders within the `assessmentYEAR` folder, and you will modify some of these files while leaving others as they are.

 ![](https://docs.google.com/drawings/d/1zHe1Gp2L7xN04w3NO_uQvOrl47Ug_oogyj2E338J90U/pub?w=1150)

-The **conf** folder within the `subcountry2015` scenario folder, the `conf` folder includes important configuration files required to calculate OHI scores.
+The **conf** folder within the `assessmentYEAR` scenario folder, the `conf` folder includes important configuration files required to calculate OHI scores.
 Most of the maneuvering in this phase is done within this folder.
 There are both *.R* scripts (`config.R` and `functions.R`) and *.csv* files (`goals.csv`, `pressures_matrix.csv`, `resilience_matrix.csv`, and `resilience_weights.csv`), which will be introduced individually in the next section.

 ![The `conf` folder contains important R functions and *.csv* files.](./fig/layers_folder_location_conf.png)